Ordu: Archaeology

 In 2016, archaeologist discovered a marble statue of Cybele.
 In 2018, at the same site, they also discovered sculptures of Pan and Dionysus.
 In 2021, archaeologists complained because a stone quarry used dynamite destroying some of the rock tombs.

+Tomb of Sopio Gurieli in Ünye, Ordu.

 In December 2021, archaeologists announced 1600 year-old eight tombs in the Kurtulus district of Ordu.
 Researchers also uncovered human and animal remains, many pieces of jewelry made of gold, sardine stone, silver, glass, and bronze, a glass bottle and beads.
 In the same area researchers unearthed a Byzantine monastery church and they determined it was dedicated to the Emperor Constantine and his mother Helena.